-As far as biblical figures go, St. Joseph—the man who married the mother of Jesus—often gets short shrift: his life isn’t prominently featured in the Gospels, and he’s rarely depicted on Christmas cards.
+As far as biblical figures go, St. Joseph—the man who married the mother of Jesus—often gets short shrift: His life isn’t prominently featured in the Gospels, and he’s rarely depicted on Christmas cards.
 Yet Joseph did fulfill an astonishingly important task: raising the son of God.
-James Martin explores what we do and don’t know St. Joseph’s identity in a 2008 article reprinted below.
+In 2008, James Martin explored what we do and don’t know about St. Joseph’s identity.
+His article is reprinted below.

 Christmas cards tend to fall into three categories: the family card (cheerful children in red and green sweaters), the secular card (snowmen, snowflakes, snowy villages), and the religious card.
 The religious card usually bears a portrait of the Virgin Mary gazing beatifically at the crib of her newborn son, Jesus.
 Behind her, the picture is just as some of the Gospels describe: shepherds, animals, maybe even the three wise men, though they actually were late on the scene.

 But where's St. Joseph?
 Where is the man to whom, according to the Gospel of Matthew, an angel announced the birth of Jesus?
 Where is the guy who married Mary even though she was already "with child," the man who helped to raise Jesus, the carpenter who taught Jesus his craft?

 He's off to the side or stuck in the back, behind a shepherd.
 And he's old, balding, and stooped, looking more like Mary's father than her husband.
 Sometimes, he's not there at all.
 Many Christmas cards show just Mary and Jesus.
 And how many carols even mention Joseph?
 He is at the Nativity scene and in American Christmas traditions.
 That's a loss since Joseph can be a powerful figure not only for fathers but also for the average believer.